pawleq/FishnetP/README.md

 # FishNet
-Simple social network for fishermans
+Simple social network for fishermans (for .NET course with my colleague (duo task)).